vim-airline/vim-airline/README.md

 Tracking down bugs can take a very long time due to different configurations, versions, and operating systems.
 To ensure a timely response, please help me out by doing the following:

-*  reproduce it with this [minivimrc][7] repository to rule out any configuration conflicts.
+*  Reproduce it with this [minivimrc][7] repository to rule out any configuration conflicts.
-*  a link to your vimrc or a gist which shows how you configured the plugin(s).
+*  A link to your vimrc or a gist which shows how you configured the plugin(s).
-*  and so I can reproduce; your `:version` of vim, and the commit of vim-airline you're using.
+*  And so I can reproduce; your `:version` of vim, and the commit of vim-airline you're using.

 # Contributions

 Contributions and pull requests are welcome.
 Please take note of the following guidelines:

-*  adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
+*  Adhere to the existing style as much as possible; notably, 2 space indents and long-form keywords.
-*  keep the history clean! squash your branches before you submit a pull request. `pull --rebase` is your friend.
+*  Keep the history clean! squash your branches before you submit a pull request. `pull --rebase` is your friend.
-*  any changes to the core should be tested against Vim 7.2.
+*  Any changes to the core should be tested against Vim 7.2.
-*  if you submit a theme, please create a screenshot so it can be added to the [Wiki][14].
+*  If you submit a theme, please create a screenshot so it can be added to the [Wiki][14].

 # License